BrownNPC/simple-ecs/README.md

 func main() {
 	// create a memory pool of component arrays
-	// the pool can hold 1000 entities
+	// the pool can hold a maximum of 1000 alive entities var pool = ecs.New(1000)
-	// but will grow if enabled
-	var pool = ecs.New(1000).EnableGrowing()
 	// create 1000 entities
 	for range 1000 {
 		// entities (which are just ids)